3 observations after Embiid leaves following hit to his face, Sixers lose to Pacers

 Joel Embiid played just one half and the Sixers failed to add an eighth win Friday night.

-Embiid did not play the second half after being unintentionally stuck on the right side of his face by Indiana's Bennedict Mathurin.
-He will undergo further testing, a Sixers official said.
+Embiid suffered a sinus fracture after taking an unintentional hit to the face from Indiana's Bennedict Mathurin, a Sixers official said late Friday night.
+He'll be further evaluated this weekend.

-The Sixers were without Caleb Martin (right shoulder impingement) and Adem Bona (left knee tendinopathy).
+The Sixers opened the game without Caleb Martin (right shoulder impingement) and Adem Bona (left knee tendinopathy).
 Both players have resumed on-court work and are considered day-to-day.
 Kyle Lowry was scratched late because of lower back spasms.

 Get top local stories in Philly delivered to you every morning. >Sign up for NBC Philadelphia's News Headlines newsletter.